Monday, January 31, 2022

 • Rami then shows up as Angelo’s partner, Todd, whose accent is even more unintelligible.
 At this point, I’m just waiting for it to end.

-• As is usual with most of the sketches I really hate, the media went nuts for this when it aired.
+• As is usual with most of the sketches I really hate, people went nuts for this when it aired.
 I don’t fucking get it.
 Are their comedy standards really so low that they laugh at anything?
 I bet if a puppy got beaten up by the Devil they would give it a perfect rating.

 Now, I’d like to introduce a new part of my reviews called “Cut For Time”, in which I review a sketch that was cut from the episode.